helenewouogou/Project-5-BestMarket/README.md

 # Project-5-BestMarket
-Project 5 Query a Database with SQL to Monitor Customer Satisfaction
+Project 5 Querying a Database with SQL to Monitor Customer Satisfaction

 Client : BestMarket

-Context and Mission Challenges:
+Context and challenges of the assignment

-Objective: Understand the customer service needs Expectations: A crucial issue for BestMarket, a large distribution company with multiple stores.
+Objective: Understand the needs of the customer service department
-1. Advise the management on how the company could enhance the customer experience to encourage customer return.
-Every day, consumers reach out to customer service for complaints, suggestions, information requests with increasingly high expectations.
+Expectations: A very important issue for this BestMarket retailer, which consists of several shops 1- Advise management on how the company could improve the customer experience, to keep customers coming back.
+Every day, consumers contact customer service with complaints, suggestions and requests for information, with increasingly stringent requirements.
-2. Deploy a strategy that would allow customers to have the best possible experience to encourage them to return to the store (Improve customer experience).
+2- Need to deploy a strategy that would enable customers to obtain the best possible experience in order to return to the shop (Improve the customer experience).

-Methodology/Tools Used: SQL, Power Bi, diagrams.net
+Methodology/tools used: SQL, Power Bi, .net diagrams

-Skills Acquired:
+Skills acquired
-•	Justify the coherence of SQL query results with business issues
+- Justify the consistency of the results of SQL queries with the business problem
-•	Maintain an up-to-date data catalog to ensure accessibility
+- Keep a data catalogue up to date to ensure that it is accessible
-•	Write advanced scripts in SQL
+- Write advanced SQL scripts
-•	Synthesize user business needs in the database
+- Synthesise users' business needs in the database